jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   YES!
 I am green!
 The ``duration`` function can calculate the sleep duration given any random ``sleep`` and ``wake`` hours.
 What a beautiful life!

-* I can rewrite the solution I have in a way that tries to explain what is happening to someone who does not know how to :doc:`index a list </data_structures/lists/lists>`, use int_ or split_
+* I can rewrite the solution I have in a way that tries to explain what is happening to someone who does not know how to :doc:`index a list </data_structures/lists/lists>`, use int_ or `str.split`_

   .. code-block:: python